GUIDE 2024

 Thirty-three percent of organizations in the U.S. are more ethnically and racially diverse than the national average.

-This number dropped a little between 2015 and 2018, but it is expected to rise due to current workplace racial equality issues.
+This number dropped between 2015 and 2018, but it is expected to rise due to current workplace racial equality issues.

 Results from Female Leadership

 Companies with women executives outperform organizations without women executives in terms of monetary growth.
-According to McKinsey Company, businesses with more than thirty percent female executives are more likely to outperform companies with just ten to thirty percent female executives.
+According to McKinsey Company, businesses with more than thirty percent female executives are likelier to outperform companies with just ten to thirty percent female executives.

 Younger Generation’s Power

 Thirty-seven percent of job seekers and employees have reported that they would not apply for a job with a company with negative ratings among people of color.
-In addition, studies show that workplace diversity is especially important to young job seekers in the Gen Z and Millennial generations.
+Studies show that workplace diversity is especially important to young job seekers in the Gen Z and Millennial generations.

 Charged Political Environment

-Forty percent of workers surveyed by CNBC mentioned that the last year’s events had made diversity more of a priority at their companies.
+Forty percent of workers surveyed by CNBC mentioned that last year’s events had made diversity a priority at their companies.
 In addition, the Black Lives Matter (BLM) movement has been a driving force for many new diversity and inclusion efforts in American businesses.

 Seventy-six percent of American workers surveyed in July 2020 thought racism was a problem in workplaces across the United States.
 In the same survey, 64 percent of Black employees expressed that racism was a problem in their workplace.